sheldonhull/sheldonhull.hugo/content/blog/2015-07-28-database-stuck-in-single-user-mode-due-to-botched-restore.md

 date: "2015-07-28T00:00:00Z"
 tags:
 - sql-server
-title: Database Stuck in Single-User Mode Due to Botched Restore
+title: "Database Stuck in Single-User Mode Due to Botched Restore"
+slug: "Database Stuck in Single-User Mode Due to Botched Restore"
 ---

 Working in a development environment, I botched up a restore.
 After this restore attempt to overwrite my database with the previous version, I had it stuck in single-user mode.